emonetlab/controlling-dynamic-stimuli/README.md

 To start this, run the `puff_explorer.m` script in the `puff-model` folder.

+## natStimBuilder

+natStimBuilder is a class that will help you iteratively tune control signals to match some desired stimulus statistics, as in Figure 3.

+It's in the `src` folder.

 ## Data

 To make it possible to reproduce some of the figures in the paper, we have included data that went into these figures.
 You will have to manually download it.